 But when Steve Jobs entered, instead of going through the team’s research, he took a marker, drew a rectangle, and told them he wanted the users to drag something onto the window, following which a ‘burn’ button would appear - “That’s it, that’s what we’re going to make,” he stated, leaving everyone in shock.

-Tesla: All About Electrifying Customer Experiences to Reinvent Car Buying
+Tesla Customer Experience: All About Electrifying Experiences to Reinvent Car Buying

 “In the other companies, customers are customers, basically.
 They pay, they get a product or a service.
 In the case of Tesla, the customers are partners.”